Personal Consignments and Commercial Samples

 - the packaging is unbroken, unless currently being used

-- For fishery products (incl. fish and shellfish such as shrimps, lobsters, and dead mussels or oysters), travelers may bring in up to 20 kilograms or the weight of one fish if this is higher.
+- For fishery products (incl. fish and certain shellfish such as shrimps, lobsters, and dead mussels and dead oysters), travelers may bring in up to 20 kilograms or the weight of one fish if this is higher.

 - For other animal products, such as honey, live oysters, live mussels and snails, for example, travelers are allowed to bring in up to 2 kilograms.